Features of nRF91 Series

 For more information on how to collect traces using nRF Connect Trace Collector, see the Trace Collector documentation.

-To enable the modem traces in the modem and to forward them to the Modem trace module over UART, include the
+CONFIG_NRF_MODEM_LIB_TRACE Kconfig option is enabled, the modem traces are enabled in the modem and are forwarded to the Modem trace module.

 You can set the trace level using the AT command